Valkryst/VNameGenerator/README.md

 Names are generated using a set of consonants and vowels.
 A name begins with a vowel which is followed by a consonant which is followed by a vowel... and so on, until the name is generated.

-### Context Free Grammer:
+### Context Free Grammar:
-Names are generated using a very crude context free grammer method.
+Names are generated using a very crude context free grammar method.

 You can learn more about CFGs [here] (http://www.tutorialspoint.com/automata_theory/context_free_grammar_introduction.htm).